Rebecca (2020 film)

-Rebecca is a 2020 British romantic thriller film directed by Ben Wheatley from a screenplay by Jane Goldman, Joe Shrapnel, and Anna Waterhouse.
+Rebecca is a 2020 British romantic thriller film directed by Ben Wheatley from a screenplay by Jane Goldman, Joe Shrapnel and Anna Waterhouse.
 Based on the 1938 novel Rebecca by Daphne du Maurier, the film stars Lily James, Armie Hammer, Kristin Scott Thomas, Keeley Hawes, Ann Dowd, and Sam Riley.
-The film is about the intrigues that arise after a young woman marries a wealthy widower whose first wife, Rebecca, died in a mysterious boating accident.
+The film is about the intrigues that arise after a young woman marries a wealthy widower whose memory of his first wife, Rebecca, overshadows them both.

 The film was released in select theatres on 16 October 2020, and digitally on Netflix five days later.
-It received mixed reviews from critics, who compared the film unfavourably to the 1940 version directed by Alfred Hitchcock.
+It received negative reviews from critics, who compared the film unfavourably to the 1940 version directed by Alfred Hitchcock.

 Plot

 While working for Mrs. Van Hopper in Monte Carlo, a young woman becomes acquainted with Maxim de Winter, a recent widower.
 After a brief courtship, they become engaged.
 They marry and then head to his mansion in England, Manderley.

-Mrs. de Winters meets Mrs. Danvers, the housekeeper, who was devoted to his first wife Rebecca, who died in a boating accident.
+Mrs. de Winter meets Mrs. Danvers, the housekeeper, who was devoted to his first wife Rebecca, who died in a boating accident.
 The staff and Maxim's friends also were fond of Rebecca.
 Mrs. Danvers emphasizes the new Mrs. de Winter's inferiority in comparison.
 Jack Favell, Rebecca's cousin, comes to visit, saying that Mrs. Danvers invited him.
 Learning of this infuriates Maxim, who banned him from the grounds, and accuses Mrs. de Winter of infidelity, which she denies.
 She confronts Mrs. Danvers for conspiring against her by inviting Favell, demanding her resignation.
 Mrs. Danvers insists he was lying.

 The two begin working amicably together, with Mrs. Danvers assisting Mrs. de Winter in reviving the Manderley Costume Ball.
 Mrs. Danvers suggests that she choose a dress of a de Winter ancestor.
 When she wears it, guests are shocked and Maxim is furious.
 Mrs. de Winter learns that Rebecca wore the dress the previous year.

 Realizing that Mrs. Danvers had manipulated her and believing that Maxim now regrets their marriage, Mrs. de Winter flees.
 Mrs. Danvers reveals her contempt for the new wife, believing she is trying to replace Rebecca.
 She tries to convince her to jump to her death from the window.
 However, she is thwarted by a nearby shipwreck brought from the storm.
 The ship is Rebecca's and her decomposed body is discovered on board.

 This reopens the investigation into Rebecca's death.
 Maxim confesses to his wife that his marriage to Rebecca was a sham and that he always hated her.
 He states she was cruel, selfish, adulterous, and manipulative.
 On the night of her death, she told Maxim that she was pregnant with another man's child, which she would raise under the pretense that it was Maxim's.
 She placed his gun to her chest and stated that the only way to be free of her was to kill her.
 Enraged, Maxim pulled the trigger, then disposed of her body by placing it in her boat and sinking it.